carlosgambino/horiseon-code-refactor/README.md

 # horiseon-code-refactor

 ## Description
-This is a refactor of the horiserion website to search, engine optimisation and accessibility.
+This is a refactor of the horiseon website to search, engine optimization and accessibility.

-##Screenshot
+## Screenshot

-##Link
+## Link